ThatGuyVanquish/ThatGuyVanquish/README.md

 # Hello there :wave:

 #### I'm Nave, a keyboard enthusiast that obviously got into the hobby because I program since I was 14, not because of "Fjell with lubed Holy Pandas".
-~ Currently in Uni, studying a B.Sc in CS at Ben Gurion University.
+~ Currently in Uni, studying my final semester of B.Sc in CS at Ben Gurion University.

-~ I'm currently working on an NLP model for summarization using MT5, and a 3D Snake game for University courses.
+~ I'm currently working on adding random features to a fork of XV6 for Operating Systems class.
 ##

 ###